What distinguishes FC Bayern’s training philosophy?

 Sauer: It is the only training tool in which we can train football-specific skills and is therefore one of the most important tools for individualization.
 In the entrance area of our campus, we have put up pictures and quotes from a few of our graduates, including Philipp Lahm.
 He once said, when asked about the secret to his success, that he repeated certain routines so many times until they were so perfect that he no longer had a problem getting them on the pitch under stress.
 That’s exactly the point.
-In the skills.lab Arena, a player can train so intensively with the ball individually in half an hour that he won’t be able to do in three or four sessions on the training pitch.
+In the skills.lab Arena, a player can achieve in half an hour what might take three or four conventional training sessions on the pitch.
 The significance of the Arena in the development of football skills is therefore enormous.
 By the way, the training there is also fun, which is not the case with every individual training.
 That’s why there’s hardly a minute when the Arena isn’t being used by our players.

 Through the many trainings and assessments, the skills.lab Arena also generates a lot of data from each player.
 What does the club do with it?

 Sauer: On the one hand, this data helps us monitor performance.
 We can see immediately whether and how players have improved in certain areas and adjust their training accordingly.
 The more data we collect from our players, the more meaningful it becomes.
 It’s particularly interesting when we can compare the data of current talents with that of top players like Jamal Musiala, who was still playing in the U17s four years ago.
 Based on his performance in the skills.lab, we can assess how far a current 15- or 16-year-old is from the absolute top level in certain areas.
 The same applies to players we invite to tryout.